Pioneer in big band arranging

 Composer and bandmaster in 1850s,60s and 70s

-After accompanying his father to a protest rally against the British rule in Athlone, Ireland as a member of the Ballygar Fife and Drum Band.
-It was at the rally that Gilmore became enamored with the disciplined band.
-As a young man he moved to Athlone where he became a member of the local bands.
-He was introduced to the great bandleader, Patrick Keating, who taught him classical music and trumpets.
+After accompanying his father to a protest rally against the British rule in Athlone, Ireland as a member of the Ballygar Fife and Drum Band, Gilmore became enamored with the discipline, and was introduced to the great bandleader, Patrick Keating, who taught him classical music and trumpets.
 Flourishing as a musician, Gilmore left Ireland for Boston in 1848.

-In America, Gilmore became a member of a local band in Boston.
 He became the leader of the Boston Brigade Band and then the Charlestown Band.
 He became famous as a cornet soloist and joined the Salem Brigade Band in 1853, which at the time was regarded as the best in America.
-With the Salem band, Gilmore performed for the inauguration of President James Buchanan.
+With the Salem band, Gilmore performed for the inauguration of President James Buchanan (the first of 8 presidential inaugurations he participated in). .
 He married Ellen O’Neill in 1858 and the next year returned to Boston.

 Reorganizing the Boston Brigade Band in 1858, Gilmore founded Patrick Gilmore’s Band, which featured 2 woodwinds to each brass instrument.
 The ensemble was the model for what would become the modern concert band.
 April 9, 1859 was the date of the first performance by the Gilmore Band.